University Tips Blog

 As with our previous Students’ Guide, this will be published as a free online resource for prospective students.
 It will be filled with advice about researching university options, attending university events, applying to university, and getting ready to go.

-Do you have insights to offer about the university application journey that would interest prospective students?
-Maybe advice on whether university is right for them?
+Do you have insights about the university application journey that would interest prospective students?
+Maybe advice on the support available to under-represented groups?
 Perhaps a look at alternatives to a traditional degree?
-Or even guidance on how to best research the many options available to them?
+Or guidance on how students can research and visit the many options available to them?

 If so, we’d love you to write for us!

-You will discover lots of benefits to writing for the Students’ Guide 2025.
+You will discover lots of benefits when writing for the Students’ Guide 2026.

 If you choose to submit an article, you will:

-• Help prospective students make an informed choice about their future
+• Help students make an informed choice about their future

-• Provide valuable guidance to students who might not have access to support elsewhere
+• Provide valuable guidance to people who might not have access to support elsewhere

 • Receive visibility and credibility across the sector – great for your employability

-• Raise the profile of your university amongst prospective students
+• Raise the profile of your university amongst students and their influencers

 • Develop your writing, editing, and proof-reading skills